Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 • NPS

-Omnichannel call centers
+Omnichannel contact centers

 For a unified customer experience, introducing non-voice channels (like email, SMS, web chat, and social media messaging) means monitoring and measuring performance outside of incoming and outbound calls.